Kienböck's Disease

-This is a rare condition in which the blood supply to part or all of the lunate bone in the wrist is lost.
 This leads to a process of avascular necrosis (bone death) that may affect part or all of the lunate bone.
 This can in the longer term cause arthritis of the wrist joint.
 It is seen most often in men between the ages of 20-40 years.

 The cause for this condition is unknown.
 There are however a number of theories.
 These include variations in the blood supply to the bone, variations in the shape of the bone, the degree of branching of the blood vessels inside the bone and a short ulna bone in the wrist that then leads to an abnormally high load being transferred to the lunate.